Elevate your prose, sharpen your storytelling, deepen your writing process.

 • Yes—I offer focused, line-level coaching on your writing as a streamlined service, but it is always over time.
 It takes consistent effort, practice, and feedback to improve your prose, and we can absolutely design a system that puts its primary focus on your lines.

-• I focus on these genres because that’s what I love reading the most.
+• I focus on fantasy because that’s what I love reading the most, and I focus on writing quality because I love great sentences.
 I grew up reading everything from Anna Karenina to Lord of the Rings to Ender’s Game.
 I’d read Hemingway one day and Jim Butcher the next.
 I still do.
-As for coaching other genres outside of these, currently I do not offer coaching for anything but the literary, fantasy, and sci-fi genres—it takes a lot of contextual knowledge and expertise to really know a genre, and limiting my scope allows me to provide higher quality coaching.
+As for coaching other genres outside of these, it depends on the specific project.
+I’d be happy to discuss this in a Diagnostic Session to see if your project is a good fit.

 • I find the traditional model of developmental edit—where you give me a manuscript, I read it, and then give you a long editorial letter—to be insufficient.
 An editorial letter doesn’t hold much value if the writer doesn’t know what to do with that information, or the principles underlying why the editor suggested their changes.
-Much of my coaching, however, does focus on story structure and development, does provide a deep analysis of plot, theme, character arcs, etc. It’s built into the holistic approach.
+To that end, I always include one or more virtual sessions to make sure you understand the reasons behind my edits, and how they align with your vision.

 • Results vary depending on your writing experience and focus.
 Most writers begin seeing clarity, stronger scenes, and more consistent flow within the first few sessions.
 The Refinement stage is where most breakthroughs occur, turning your work into something sharper, clearer, and more confident.

-• The best first step is a Consultation Call.
+• The best first step is a Diagnostic Session.
 We’ll talk through your goals, challenges, and the work you want to do, and determine how a fully personalized coaching plan can help you grow.
 Plans start at $500/mo, always built around your needs.

 FAQ